Reflection:

 Parish News:

-If you cannot attend in person, you may participate in the daily and Sunday Masses broadcast from the CatholicTV chapel.
+Sunday Masses broadcast from the CatholicTV chapel.

 CatholicTV Network: